Kratom Guides

 (MEDICAL USE ONLY)

 In Norway, kratom is considered a controlled substance and a herb that can be prescribed as a drug.
-So, the only way you’ll be able to buy or use kratom when you live in Norway is to seek out and receive a legitimate prescription for it.
+The only way you can buy or use kratom when you live in Norway is to have a legitimate prescription for it.

 Poland